 6. On The Market

-Seller Guide: On the Market
+On The Market

-Secure Showing System
+Our Leading Edge Showing System

-The first showing of a home is when potential owners get that gut feeling of “we could live here”.
-Buyers initially look at basic requirements like the location, how space is laid out, and if the outdoor spaces are what they are looking for.
+In the first showing of a home is potential owners get that gut feeling of “we could live here”.
+Buyers initially evaluate how a home meets their basic requirements like the location, how space is laid out, and whether the outdoor spaces are what they are looking for.
 Most buyers will be noticing how much work a home would require when they move in.
 That’s why you need to take care of all the repair jobs before you list.

 Second and third showings are usually for deciding to buy a particular home or eliminating it from the shortlist.
 These showings are frequently much longer than the first showings.
 Be patient with these longer showings and give buyers the time to envision how they will live in the home.

-Feedback Pros and Cons
+Showing Feedback: Pros and Cons

 Feedback is tricky.
 Of course, sellers want to know that their home is appreciated, if an offer is coming, or if the buyer has any questions.
 But there can be downsides to feedback.

 We're cautious with feedback because it can be used inappropriately.
 Some buyer agents will use feedback to start the case for an offer by pointing out problems with the house or the price.
 On the other hand, some listing agents want feedback to convince a seller to fix a problem or lower the price.
 It’s a way for a listing agent to avoid preparing a seller for the realities of the market.
 In any case, do you want other agents advising you on how to sell your house?